alpha-training/intermediate/reading/numvowels.md

 	q)numVowels .Q.a
 	5

+* We'll just assume lower case for now
-The return value should be type long.
+* The return value should be type long